-For more information on Tag and customization features, please refer to the Tag documentation.
+For general information about the HubBox Tag's capabilities and core concepts, please refer to the main Tag documentation.

 is set to "test"